9 Things to Do in Your Apartment Before You Go on Vacation

 Your landlord might have an ideal spot in mind for leaving your car.
 Be sure to ask!

 Your local post office will hold on to your mail instead of delivering it to your mailbox while you’re away.
 The process is easy: Just fill out an online form detailing where you live and when you’ll be out of town.
-Go to the post office to pick it up when you return, and you won’t have to deal with a stuffed-to-the-gills mailbox.
+Go to the post office to pick it up when you return, and you won’t have to deal with a stuffed-to-the-gills mailbox when you get back.

 If you haven’t done so already, arrange for your bills to be paid online.
 Scheduling automatic withdrawals from your bank account will ensure you never miss a payment.

-Can’t take Fluffy with you on vacation?
-Arrange to leave your furry friends with a friend or family member, or make a reservation at a boarding facility.
+Can’t take your pets with you?
+You can gets friends or family to look after them (in your home or theirs) while they’re gone, or make arrangements with a boarding facility.
 Print out a detailed list of what kind of food and what time of day your pet eats, as well as instructions for medications.

 If you can’t find anyone to come by, invest in a timer that’ll turn on your lights at certain times of the evening.
 You can find a plug-in timer for around $5 at your local home improvement store.
-The timer won’t water your plants for you, but it’ll make it look like someone is in the apartment.
+The timer won’t water your plants for you (for that, you’d have to invest in a drip irrigation system for houseplants), but it’ll make it look like someone is in the apartment.

 - Read more: 5 Easy DIY Ways to Boost Energy Efficiency